ESSENTIALS OF DIAGNOSIS

 Erythropoietin is known to be a multifunctional tropic factor with effects on not only the bone marrow but on the central nervous system where studies have shown both neurotrophic and neuroprotective functions.
 Its primary target although is the pluripotent hematopoietic stem cells of the bone marrow.
 This cell line is capable of forming erythrocytes, leukocytes, and megakaryocytes.
 Erythropoietin is produced by specialized fibroblasts in the interstitium of the kidney in response to hypoxia (Figure 19–1).

 Erythropoiesis is divided into two stages.
 Erythropoietin (EPO) is needed in the first stage (from multipotential to progenitor cells in the burst-forming unit erythroid) but not in the second precursor cell stage.
-The site of action of EPO and other growth factors is shown.
-Dashed circles indicate potential apoptosis of progenitor cells.
-(Adapted with permission from ...
+The site of action of EPO and other growth factors ...